Stephen-Hamilton-C/auto-rtf/README.md

 - `--output-file`, `-o`: Specifies a different file name or location for the resulting RTF file
 - `--project-root`, `-p`: Specifies a root directory for an Android Studio project
 - `--version`, `-v`: Displays the current version of auto-rtf
+- `--report-bug`, `-b`: Opens the default web browser to report a bug

 To run this in the command line, use `python auto-rtf.py --help` If that doesn't work, try `python3` instead of `python`.